 Figure 1.
-Explanation of the used approach.
-Triangles - time location of original earthquakes $(T{EQ}(i))$, circles - time location of regular markers $(T_R(i))$. $DT{(i)}$ denotes the difference between the time of earthquake occurrence $(T{EQ}(i))$ in the catalogue and the time point of the regular marker $(T_R(i))$.
+Explanation to used approach.
+Triangles - time location of original earthquakes $(T{EQ}(i))$ , circles - time location of regular markers $(T_R(i))$ . $DT{(i)}$ denotes the difference between the time of earthquake occurrence $(T{EQ}(i))$ in catalogue and the time location of regular marker $(T_R(i))$ .

-Namely, knowing duration of whole period of observation in considered catalogue (22167178 minutes, from 01.01.1975 to 23.02.
-2017) and the number of earthquakes (34020) with the magnitude above a representative threshold (M2.6), we calculated the time step between consecutive regular markers (651.6 min), what in fact is the mean time of earthquakes occurrence for the considered period.
-Then, for each of earthquakes in the catalogue we calculated difference between original event occurrence time and time point of the regular marker.
-We denoted as DT(i) the time interval (delay or deviation time) between occurrence of original earthquake $T{EQ(i)}$ and corresponding i-th regular marker $T{R(i)}$.
-It is clear that original earthquake (EQ_i) may occur prior or after of corresponding regular marker (R_i) , so by $DT{(i)}$ with minus or plus sign we understand earthquakes occurred prior or after regular markers accordingly.
-Summation of deviation times may provide interesting knowledge about character of distribution of earthquakes comparing to regular time markers.
-Here we mention that, alternatively, the same can be viewed as a summation of differences (deviations) between observed waiting times and mean occurrence time over considered period.

-In any case, logically, for any random sequence, the sum of the deviation times should approach zero when $n \to \infty$.
-Thus, the main assumption is that the integral of deviation times (IDT) or the sum $\sum{i=1}^{N} DT{(i)} \to 0$ when the time distribution of events is random-like.
+Namely, knowing the time duration of whole period of observation (22167178 minutes, from 01.01.1975 to 23.02.
+2017) and the number of earthquakes (34020) with the magnitude above a representative threshold (M2.6), we calculated time step between consecutive regular markers (651.6 min).
+Then, for each of earthquakes in the catalogue we calculated difference between original event occurrence time and time point of regular marker.
+We denoted as DT(i) the time interval (delay or deviation time) between occurrence of original earthquake TEQ(i) and corresponding i - th regular marker TR(i).
+It is clear that original earthquake (EQi) may occur prior or after of corresponding regular marker (Ri), so by DT(i) with minus or plus sign we understand earthquakes occurred prior or after regular markers accordingly.
+Logically, for any random sequence, the sum of the deviation times should approach zero when n→∞.
+Thus, the main assumption is that the integral of deviation times (IDT) or the sum Sum ∑i=1N DT(i) → ∞ when the time distribution of events is random-like.
 From this point of view the used approach looks close to Cumulative Sums (Cusum) test, where for a random sequence, the sum of excursions of the random walk should be near zero (Rukhin et.al., 2010).

-Prior to use for the seismic process, we needed to test whether IDT calculation can be sensitive to dynamical changes occurred in complex data sets with known dynamical structures.
-We started from the analysis of model data sets with a different extent of randomness.
-Exactly, we used simulated noise data sets of different color with power spectrum function $(1/f^{\beta})$, where scale exponent (β) varied from about 0 to 2.
-These noises, according to generation principles, logically have to be different, but for purposes of our analysis we needed to have strong quantitative assessments of such differences.
-This is why at first, these noise data sets have been investigated by several data analysis methods, often used to assess different aspects of changes occurred in dynamical process of interest.
-Exactly, power spectrum regression, Lempel and Ziv algorithmic complexity calculation as well as recurrence quantification analysis and Multiscale entropy calculation method have been used for simulated model data sets.
+In order to test whether used approach is sensitive to occurred slight dynamical changes in the seismic process, we started from the analysis of model data sets with a different extent of randomness.
+Exactly, we used simulated noise data sets of different color with power spectrum function $1/f^{\beta}$ , where scale exponent $(\beta)$ varied from about 0 to 2.
+These noise data sets have been investigated by several data analysis methods, often used to assess different aspects of changes occurred in dynamical process of interest.
+Exactly, power spectrum regression, Lempel and Ziv algorithmic complexity calculation, as well as recurrence quantification analysis and Multi-scale entropy calculation method have been used for simulated model data sets.
 All these popular methods of time series analysis are well described in number of research articles and we will just briefly mention their main principles.